Search Results for:

 Director of Science, Marine

 Jono is the Director of Ocean Science for The Nature Conservancy’s California Chapter.
-His team works across disciplines to solve the world’s most pressing ocean conservation challenges, including: restoration and recovery of key habitats and species, fisheries science and management, mitigation of ocean and land-based…
+His team operates across disciplines to address the world’s most pressing ocean conservation challenges: restoration and recovery of habitats and species, elimination of overfishing, mitigation of…

 Jennifer Carah